Igor Stravinsky: Neoclassical period, 1920–1951

 Greek mythology was a common theme in Stravinsky's neoclassical works.
-His first Greek mythology-based work was the ballet Apollon musagète (1927), choosing the leader of the Muses and the god of art Apollo as the subjects.
+His first Greek mythology-based work was the ballet Apollon musagète (1927), choosing the leader of the Muses and the god of art, Apollo, as the subjects.
 Stravinsky would use themes from Greek mythology in future works like Oedipus rex (1927), Persephone (1935), and Orpheus (1947).
-Richard Taruskin wrote that Oedipus rex was "the product of Stravinsky's neo-classical manner at its most extreme," and that musical techniques "thought outdated" were juxtaposed against contemporary ideas.
+Musicologist Richard Taruskin wrote that Oedipus rex was "the product of Stravinsky's neo-classical manner at its most extreme" and that musical techniques "thought outdated" were juxtaposed against contemporary ideas.
 In addition, Stravinsky turned towards older musical structures and modernized them.
 His Octet (1923) uses the sonata form, modernizing it by disregarding the standard ordering of themes and traditional tonal relationships for different sections.
 Baroque counterpoint was used throughout the choral Symphony of Psalms (1930).
 In the jazz-influenced Ebony Concerto (1945), Stravinsky fused big band orchestration with Baroque forms and harmonies.

 Stravinsky's neoclassical period ended in 1951 with the opera The Rake's Progress.
 Taruskin described the opera as "the hub and essence of 'neo-classicism'".
-He pointed out how the opera contains numerous references to Greek mythology and other operas like Mozart's Don Giovanni and Bizet's Carmen, but still "embod[ies] the distinctive structure of a fairy tale".
-Stravinsky was inspired by the operas of Mozart in composing the music, particularly Così fan tutte, (Note: Stravinsky and Auden attended a performance of Così fan tutte while they wrote the libretto, and the composer later cited Mozart's opera as an influence on The Rake's Progress.) but other scholars also point out influence from Handel, Gluck, Beethoven, Schubert, Weber, Rossini, Donizetti, and Verdi.
+He pointed out how the opera contains numerous references to Greek mythology and other operas like Mozart's Don Giovanni and Bizet's Carmen but still "embod[ies] the distinctive structure of a fairy tale".
+Stravinsky was inspired by the operas of Mozart in composing the music, particularly Così fan tutte, (Note: Stravinsky and Auden attended a performance of Così fan tutte while they wrote the libretto, and the former later cited Mozart's opera as an influence on The Rake's Progress.) but other scholars also point out influence from Handel, Gluck, Beethoven, Schubert, Weber, Rossini, Donizetti, and Verdi.
 The Rake's Progress has become an important work in opera repertoire, being "[more performed] than any other opera written after the death of Puccini", according to Taruskin.

 Serial period, 1954–1968

-In the 1950s, Stravinsky began using serial compositional techniques, such as the twelve-tone technique originally devised by Arnold Schoenberg.
-Noble wrote that this time was "the most profound change in Stravinsky's musical vocabulary", partly due to Stravinsky's newfound interest in the music of the Second Viennese School after meeting Robert Craft.
-The composer's treatment of the twelve-tone technique was unique: whereas Schoenberg's technique was very strict, disallowing repetitions of a tone row until it was complete, Stravinsky repeated notes freely, even separating the row into cells and reordering the notes.
-In addition, his serial period's orchestration style became dark and bass-heavy, with winds and piano frequently using their lowest registers.
+In the 1950s, Stravinsky began using serial compositional techniques, such as the twelve-tone technique originally devised by Schoenberg.
+Noble wrote that this time was "the most profound change in Stravinsky's musical vocabulary", partly due to the latter's newfound interest in the music of the Second Viennese School after meeting Craft.
+Stravinsky's treatment of the twelve-tone technique was unique: whereas Schoenberg's technique was very strict, disallowing repetitions of a tone row until it was complete, Stravinsky repeated notes freely, even separating the row into cells and reordering the notes.
+In addition, the orchestration style of Stravinsky's serial period became dark and bass-heavy, with winds and piano frequently using their lowest registers.